AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_overlapping.doc.md

 ## Description

-`Typelivore::AreOverlapping` accepts a list of nonrepetitive elements and returns a predicate.
+`Typelivore::AreOverlapping` accepts a set of nonrepetitive elements and returns a predicate.
-When invoked, the predicate checks if the list created by appending arguments to the previously provided elements contains repetitive members.
+When invoked, the predicate returns true if the list created by appending arguments to the previously provided set contains repetitive members and returns false otherwise.

 <pre><code>   Elements...
 -> Arguments...